 The undergraduate tuition and fees of Harvard University in 2019 amounted to $50,420.
 For graduate school, tuition and fees are $47,562.
 4,311 students or 43.33% of the enrolled undergraduates have received financial assistance in the form of scholarships or grants that approximately amount to $47,145.

 Harvard adheres to a need-blind admissions process.
 This means an applicant will be evaluated without regard for the family’s capacity to pay.
 Around 70% of students in the university are given financial aid.
-The average financial package that comes with a grant, loan and campus job was around $40,000 in recent years.
+A qualified admitted student receives an average financial package that comes with a grant, loan, and campus job was around $40,000 in recent years.

 Harvard is a culturally-rich university.
 It has historic buildings and various state-of-the-art research facilities.
 Due to its Cambridge location, the school allows students easy access to downtown Boston.
 It’s also close to hundreds of interesting establishments.